 BAM is a large European construction firm with ten operating companies active in two business lines, Construction and Property and Civil engineering.
 The company employs 20,000 people in its business lines and public private partnership activities.

 The Group’s activities are in five home markets:

 the Netherlands, Belgium, the United Kingdom, Ireland and Germany.
 The Group also delivers projects in Denmark, Luxembourg and Switzerland.
 In addition, BAM International provides services to clients outside Europe: Africa, the Americas, Asia Pacific, Australia, the Middle East and Antarctica.
 In BAM home countries BAM International collaborates with local operating companies on specific services and competencies.

 BAM operates non-residential construction activities in all its home markets, as well as in Switzerland and Denmark.
 In addition, BAM delivers residential construction projects, primarily in the Netherlands and Belgium.

-For the financial, social and environmental performance of BAM’s business lines see chapter 3.
+The financial, social and environmental performance of BAM’s business lines are described in chapter 3.

 1 - Organisational structure